donaljof/UD_P5_MachineLearning/README.md

  * LDA(eigen, auto, full, kbest = 15)         - Accuracy: 0.77173       Precision: 0.27136      Recall: 0.42250 F1: 0.33047     F2: 0.38015
  * LDA(eigen, auto, full, kbest = 20)         - Accuracy: 0.73340       Precision: 0.25303      Recall: 0.51200 F1: 0.33868     F2: 0.42500

-For the full feature set and k = 1, there is a small increase in F1 score over the manaually selected features meaning the best possible predictive feature was not included.
-By looping through the K best F scores it can be seen that the best feature (by this metric) is "exercised_stock_options".
 By trying multiple k numbers the impact of increased features can be seen with a initial increase in F1 score followed by a reduction as a result of reduced precision.
 Its possible as that more features are added to the classifer the decision boundries become more complex and tend towards overfitting to the data resulting in an increase in false positives.
 The best possible K value was found by running with multiple k values and slecting the best result (k = 4).

-Seleck K Best Scorec (ANOVA F - values) salary                       --  19.7903943832 deferral_payments            --  1.04233627397
-total_payments               --  9.64411359811
-bonus                        --  10.6430154732
-total_stock_value            --  25.5121582709
-expenses                     --  7.72689807011
-exercised_stock_options      --  25.9894214301
-other                        --  7.94119255974
-long_term_incentive          --  17.2253598825
-restricted_stock             --  10.103322706
-director_fees                --  1.65726925903
-to_messages                  --  0.130241166893
-from_poi_to_this_person      --  0.0939291393021
-from_messages                --  0.0220145818701
-from_this_person_to_poi      --  1.94142663375
-shared_receipt_with_poi      --  2.35776785893
-exercised_stock_ratio        --  0.0263590242677
-to_poi_email_fraction        --  0.135172413793
-from_poi_email_fraction      --  nan
-total_bonus_compensation     --  8.07329192324
-salary_fraction_total_bonus  --  0.0241660636938

-Post analysis above 'from_poi_email_fraction' was removed from the features as it is not operating as expected and appears to return the same value every time.

 As well as feature selection, scaling the features is another preprocessing step to be considered.
 This is especially important for classifers such as LDA taht are expectign normally distributed data as an imput.
 For this reason a standard scaler was introduced to give a more normal traning dataset for the classifer to fit on.